Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Our reaction to this dilemma is to answer the call of “the squeakiest wheel getting the oil.”
 Whoever creates the biggest mess ends up with the biggest share of our time and attention.
 We run from fire to fire, troubleshooting our way through life, rescuing the needy and rewarding those who can’t seem to stay out of trouble.

 Over time, our families learn that the only way to get our attention is to create a crisis.
-And let’s face it—it’s amazing how much time we can take away from work when our children are in crisis.
+And let’s face it—it’s amazing how much time we can take away from our job when our children are in crisis.
 Men and women become incredibly bold with their managers, company presidents, and boards when there is a crisis at home.
 What was once unthinkable becomes non-negotiable.

-I know a CEO who spent 29 days with his wife at a Detox Center 600 miles from their home—29 days!
+I know a CEO who spent 29 days with his wife at a Detox Center 600 miles from their home —29 days!
 Yet over the past three years he has done almost nothing in investing in what he’d tell you is his most important relationship.
 And if anyone had suggested he take a 29-day vacation in order to invest in his marriage, he would have laughed.
 But he did—only when he had to.

 I know a contractor who almost had to shut down his business to attend to his daughter’s drug addiction.
 He took her from one rehab center to another, trying to find “the best medical treatment in the country.”
 This is the same man who could never find the time to complete an entire week of vacation with his family.
 Suddenly, he has the time.
+He found time to make his “job” and other things wait so he could spend time tending to family matters.

 Wouldn’t you do the same for your wife, your husband and your kids?
 Of course you would!
 So why wait?
 Instead of allowing the most recent crisis to dictate how much time you give your family, why not find a way to let your time and priorities by governed by the greatest purpose?

 You’ll find that creating a healthy family environment is difficult because of the selfishness of each family member.
-Creating a successful career is difficult because of the competition in the marketplace.
+Creating a successful job or career is difficult because of the competition in the marketplace.
 The struggles related to both of these environments could take up our undivided attention.
 But we don’t have the luxury of devoting our undivided attention to either since most of us find ourselves with the responsibility of both.
 So we’re forced to wrestle with the conflicts of home and work.

 Clearly we don’t have the luxury of choosing one or the other since both are a permanent part of our lives.
 Both demand more attention than we have to give.
 Both originated with our Creator.
 But still, there’s not enough time to tell to get it all done.
 We’re going to say “no” somewhere, either verbally or through neglect.